 Legal Services of Northwest Jersey Morris Division provides free legal assistance and access to lawyers, without charge, in civil case for those unable to afford a private attorney.
 Get help with foreclosures, utility disconnections, domestic issues and much more.
-Click here to learn more, or dial 973.285.6911.
+Click here to learn more on free legal assistance in New Jersey, or dial 973.285.6911.

 Energy bill assistance

 If you are struggling with paying a heating or utility bill, the local community action agency NORWESCAP has programs that may be able to help.
 The Housing and Energy Services that NORWESCAP offers low income and other qualified individuals include: NJ SHARES (Statewide Heating & Referral for Energy Services), LIHEAP (Low-Income Home Energy Assistance Program), weatherization assistance, and other energy assistance programs to assist low income individuals and families with paying for their their heating and cooling bills.
 The phone number is (908) 454-7000.
 Call them for energy bill help or information on other programs.